BlocProtocol/BLOC-wiki/docs/mining/Pools.md

 Do you have a mining Pool for BLOC ?
 Would you like to be added to the official mining pools list on the BLOC MONEY website [here](https://bloc.money/mining) ?
 Just contact us using our social media accounts or simply by email.

-## Definition of Different Types of Methods

-There is different type of pool method while mining cryptocurrency.
-Make sure you are aware of the settings used by the pool you are mining from .